-- a) Test the entire area where the data exists.
+- a) Test the entire area where the data exist.
 For multi-layer optical disks, test all layers.
-The test result value shall be the maximum value within the test area of the optical disk. - b) Inspect all optical disks to be stored. - c) If Category 3 occurs, take immediate measures i.e., get the disk again or the data may be migrated to a recordable optical disk according to the means specified in Clause 6, 7 and 8 when the data can be retrieved.
-In the case of Category 2, take measures within one year.
+The test result value shall be the maximum value within the test area of the optical disk. - b) Inspect all optical disks to be stored.

+c) If Category 3 conditions occur (see Table 5), take immediate measures i.e. obtain another copy of the same disk, or the data may be migrated to a recordable optical disk according to the means specified in Clause 6, 7 and 8 when the data can be retrieved.
+In the case of Category 2 conditions, take measures within one year.

-If dirt, dust, etc. on the recording surface of the optical disk are properly removed according to Clause 10 and it is confirmed that Category 1 is satisfied by re-testing, there is no need to take measures.
+If dirt, dust, etc. on the recording surface of the optical disk are properly removed according to Clause 10 and it is confirmed that Category 1 conditions are satisfied by re-testing, there is no need to take measures.